mosip/mosip-infra/deployment/v3/external/activemq/aws/README.md

 For web console, enable access via MOSIP external facing LB via ingress.
 See ingress settings in `values.yaml`

 ## Domain name
 Create a sub-domain like `activemq.your-domain.com` and point it to *internal* load balancer.
-Access to activemq should NOT be opened to public.
+Access to activemq must NOT be opened to public.
 It is assumed that the sub-domain and hosts have been defined in global configmap as given [here](../../../cluster/global_configmap.yaml.sample)

 ## Install
 * Update `values.yaml`.
 Make sure `ingress.hosts` points to a sub-domain that you have created in the above step.